 Class XI: Between 15 years to 16 years

-- Security Deposit: Security deposit, equivalent to one term fee, is charged at the time of admission and adjusted or refunded (on demand)when the boy leaves School.
+- Security Deposit: Security deposit, equivalent to fees for one term, is charged at the time of admission and adjusted or refunded (on demand)when the boy leaves School.
 Any security deposit lying unclaimed for a period of more than three years after the boy has left School, will be forfeited in favour of the School.

 - Any other Government Tax/Cess shall be borne by the parents.